 It’s impossible to include all major planets of the Star Wars universe in a listicle.
 Listed below are only the key worlds from the cinematic universe:

-- Tatooine: The home planet of the “Forceful” Skywalkers is a desert wasteland constantly scorched by two suns; a world so arid, moisture is a commodity.
-It is also a haven for crooks, smugglers, and monsters.
-Monsters such as a slug-like criminal kingpin and a gruesome subterranean entity that takes several millennia to digest its still-living prey.
+- Tatooine: The home planet of the “Forceful” Skywalkers is a desert wasteland constantly scorched by two suns; a fictional world so arid, moisture is a commodity.
+It is also a haven for crooks, smugglers, and monsters, including a slug-like criminal kingpin and a gruesome subterranean entity that takes several millennia to digest its still-living prey.

 - Dagobah: A mysterious and dangerous swamp planet described as brimming with the Force.
-Unless you are a centuries-old Jedi master, with green skin, you will find this dank imaginary world hard to appreciate.
+Unless you are a centuries-old Jedi master with green skin, you will find this dank fictional world hard to appreciate.

 - Bespin: A gas giant with floating mining colonies that double as resorts.
-The most famous resort being Lando Calrissian’s Cloud City.
+The most famous resort is Lando Calrissian’s Cloud City.

 - Endor: Like Yavin IV, another forested moon that was the backdrop for the Empire’s downfall.
-It is home to the Ewoks i.e. teddy bear-like creatures so adorable, they had to be created for the purpose of merchandising.
+It is home to the Ewoks, teddy bear-like creatures so adorable, they had to be created for the purpose of merchandising.

-- Coruscant: The de facto capital of the Star Wars universe.
-An ecumenopolis i.e. a planet entirely covered by one city, the gleaming planet is the political and social core of the Republic/Empire.
-It is also home to the Jedi temple.
+- Coruscant: The de facto capital of the Star Wars universe is an ecumenopolis (i.e., a planet entirely covered by one city).
+This gleaming planet is the political and social core of the Republic/Empire and home to the Jedi temple.

 - Naboo: The verdant homeworld of Padmé Amidala and Palpatine.
-Its design incorporated various Mediterranean influences.
-The planet is also full of swamps that hid cities contained within giant bubbles, these being the dwellings of the native Gungans.
+The design of its cities incorporated various Mediterranean influences.
+The planet is also full of swamps that hide cities inside giant bubbles, dwellings of the native Gungans.

 - Kamino: A stormy planet where the Republic’s Clone Army was first produced.